 If $W_i$ denotes the Weinstein manifold obtained by attaching $H$ to $W$ with $\phi_i$, it is easy to check that $W_0$ and $W_1$ have symplectomorphic symplectic completions.
-One can show that by using the one parameter family $W_t$ of Weinstein manifolds which are obtained by attaching $H$ to $W$ with $f_t \circ \phi_0$. \end{remark}
+One can show that by using the one-parameter family $W_t$ of Weinstein manifolds which are obtained by attaching $H$ to $W$ with $f_t \circ \phi_0$. \end{remark}

-\cite{Weinstein} showed that in order to attach a Weinstein handle $H^i$ of index $i$, it is enough to remember some local information, rather than the gluing map defined on the attaching region.
+\cite{Weinstein} showed that in order to attach a Weinstein handle $H^i$ of index $i$, it is enough to remember some local information, rather than the gluing map defined on the whole attaching region.
 More precise statement will appear at the last part of the present subsection.

 The local information consist of a pair of an isotropic $(i-1)$ sphere $\Lambda$, which the attaching sphere of $H^i$ will be attached along, and a trivialization of the ``conformal symplectic normal bundle of $\Lambda$''.
 In the rest of Section \ref{subsect Weinstein handle}, we review the notion of conformal symplectic normal bundle.